 Mercyhurst University offers 24 varsity level sports, with the Lakers fielding teams in 12 women’s sports and 12 men’s sports.
 Two of the programs compete at the NCAA Division I level (men’s and women’s ice hockey), while 21 teams participate on the Division II stage.

-Mercyhurst's main 75-acre campus is set in Erie, Pennsylvania., the state's only port city; the campus is approximately 100 miles from Cleveland, OH and Buffalo, NY and 130 miles north of Pittsburgh, Pennsylvania.
+Mercyhurst's main 75-acre campus is set in Erie, Pennsylvania., the state's only port city; the campus is approximately 100 miles from Cleveland, Ohio, and Buffalo, New York, and 130 miles north of Pittsburgh, Pennsylvania.

-- Average class size: 20 and all courses are taught by faculty, not graduate or teaching assistants
+Average class size: 20; All courses are taught by faculty, not graduate or teaching assistants.

-- Geographic distribution - Pennsylvania, New York, Ohio, and more than 31 states and 21 countries
+Geographic distribution: Pennsylvania, New York, Ohio, and more than 43 states and 53 countries.